 Speed Conversion Calculator

-Convert values using our speed conversion calculator.
-Switch between MPH, KM/H, M/S, and FT/S or calculate your running pace in seconds.
+Convert between MPH, KM/H, M/S, FT/S, and knots, or calculate running pace in min/mile and min/km.
+Uses NIST-standard conversion factors for precise results.

 Conversion Result